isomerpages/moe-eunoiajc/news/2024/_posts/2024-02-23-post-2023 A Level Results – With Purpose and Courage.md

 of 85 rank points and a mean UAS of 82.6 rank points.
 Over 5 in 10 students garnered 85 rank points or more.<em> </em>4 in 10 Eunoians scored at least 3 H2 distinctions.</p>
-<p>Moreover, the cohort did themselves proud in the National School Games
+<p>The cohort did themselves proud at the National School Games and the Singapore
-and the Singapore Youth Festival Arts Presentation in their first and second years, while making a positive impact on the community and the environment.</p>
+Youth Festival Arts Presentation in 2022 and 2023, while making a positive impact on the community and the environment.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2024/2023_Results_Infographic.png">